 What are the drawbacks of apartment living?

-Space is more limited
+Space is generally more limited

 The overall floor space is generally smaller in apartments, with rooms more compact than in houses.
 They often don’t have private outdoor space unless a balcony is included.
-If you have a family then having limited space may mean an apartment isn’t suitable.

 Noise and privacy